Kytami

-Kyla Tamiko LeBlanc (née Uyede), better known by her stage name Kytami, is a Canadian musician, violinist, singer and rapper.
-Born in Vancouver, she started taking violin lessons at the age of three, and trained classically at the Vancouver Academy of Music from ages 3 to 17.
-At the age of 23, she started playing in a band at the Dubh Linn Gate Pub.
-In 2002 she moved back to Vancouver and recorded her first album Conflation.
-In 2006, she co-founded the group Delhi 2 Dublin, but left in late 2010 to continue pursuing her solo career.
-The "Kytami" stage name blends her first and middle names.
+Kyla Tamiko LeBlanc (née Uyede), better known by her stage name Kytami, is a Canadian violinist, singer, and rapper.
+Born in Vancouver, she started taking violin lessons at the age of three and trained classically at the Vancouver Academy of Music from ages 3 to 17.
+In 2002, she recorded her first solo album, Conflation.
+In 2006, she co-founded the Bhangra/electronic group Delhi 2 Dublin but left in late 2010 to continue her solo career.
+Her second, self-titled studio album, came out in 2012, followed by a remix album in 2014 and the EP Renegade in 2017.
+Kytami is also a member of the group Blackie and the Triumphs, which is led by her husband, Jay "Blackie" LeBlanc.
+In 2011, they released their debut album, Thinkinaboutdrinkin.

+Her stage name, Kytami, blends her first and middle names.
 She is of mixed Japanese, Filipino, and English descent.